eic/epic-prod/docs/RECO/main/index.md

             10x100 , Sub-directory or File Count:1
                 minQ2=1 , Sub-directory or File Count:5
             5x41 , Sub-directory or File Count:1
-                minQ2=10 , Sub-directory or File Count:748
+                minQ2=10 , Sub-directory or File Count:30
     EXCLUSIVE , Sub-directory or File Count:1
         DVMP , Sub-directory or File Count:1
             EpIC1.0.0-1.1 , Sub-directory or File Count:72
     SINGLE , Sub-directory or File Count:2
         e+ , Sub-directory or File Count:1
             100MeV , Sub-directory or File Count:1
-                130to177deg , Sub-directory or File Count:6
         gamma , Sub-directory or File Count:1
             100MeV , Sub-directory or File Count:1
-                etaScan , Sub-directory or File Count:145
     Test , Sub-directory or File Count:8
         2025-01-10_15-36-00 , Sub-directory or File Count:1
             DIS , Sub-directory or File Count:1